screwdriver-cd/guide/docs/user-guide/FAQ.md

       url: "#how-do-i-override-freeze-windows-to-start-a-build"
     - title: 'How do I cancel a freeze window and prevent a future scheduled build?'
       url: "#how-do-i-cancel-a-freeze-window-and-prevent-a-future-scheduled-build"
+    - title: 'How do I know if my build ran with the latest SCM git sha?'
+      url: "#how-do-i-know-if-my-build-ran-with-the-latest-scm-git-sha"

 ---